jonhjelm/docs-and-training/code_examples/Python/async_waiter/README.md

 Prior to running the service, have a look at the file `env`.
 This file defines environment variables which will be passed into the container.
 The first one, `CONTEXT_ROOT`, defines the deployment path of the app relative to root.
-In CloudFlow, this path is always made up of two elements:
+In SemWES, this path is always made up of two elements:
 ```
 CONTEXT_ROOT=/<project>-<service_name>
 ```